Saguaro National Park: Rincon Mountain District

 The Rincon Mountain District features the 8.3 mi Cactus Forest Loop Drive, which provides access to some of the trails.
 Angling across the Rincon Mountain District from southwest to northeast is a segment of the Arizona Trail.
 The 800 mi trail crosses Arizona from its border with Mexico on the south to its border with Utah on the north.
 In 2009, Congress named it a National Scenic Trail.

 Horseback riding is allowed on some of the trails.
 Livestock—defined by the NPS as horses, mules, or burros—must carry their own food and are not allowed to graze in the park.
 Bicycling is allowed on the Cactus Forest Loop Drive and two park trails.

 Manning Camp Campground is the main staging area for firefighters, trail-maintenance crews, and scientists working in the Rincon Mountain District.
 Their supplies are brought in by pack mules that are kept in corrals at the site.
-Runoff from a nearby spring, the largest in Rincons, provides water for the livestock.
+Runoff from a nearby spring, the largest in the Rincons, provides water for the livestock.

 On a 40 acre plot adjacent to the Rincon Mountain District along Broadway, the Desert Research Learning Center (DRLC) supports scientific and educational projects related to a network of Sonoran Desert parks, including Saguaro National Park.
 The DRLC grounds, which include desert plants, an artificial tinaja, and a rainwater collection system, are open to the public.
-The Sonoran Desert Inventory and Monitoring Network of which the DRLC is part, covers 10 national monuments or parks in Arizona and 1 in New Mexico.
+The Sonoran Desert Inventory and Monitoring Network of which the DRLC is part, covers 10 national monuments or parks in Arizona and one in New Mexico.